thomaswpp/mpquic-sbd/README.md

 $ cp src/dash/client/proxy_module/conn.py src/AStream/dist/client/
 ```

-#### Prepare Caddyserver
+### 4.3 Prepare Caddy server

-For DASH video streaming Caddyserver needs setup to serve video chunks.
+For the DASH streaming, Caddy server needs a configuration to serve the video segments.
-A file named [*Caddyfile*](https://caddyserver.com/tutorial/caddyfile) must be configured to this end.
+To this end, a file named [*Caddyfile*](https://caddyserver.com/tutorial/caddyfile) must be configured.

-Example Caddyfile:
+Example of a Caddyfile:
 ```
 https://localhost:4242 {
     root <URL to DASH video files>